 Residence Life and Housing

-Residence Life at Hampshire uses restorative practices in the residences to build relationships and community among residents, and as a response after an event has occurred that disrupts those communities.
-We support students as they learn to balance their individual rights and needs with the responsibility of being part of the community, and make our practices and policies as transparent and plainly reasonable as possible.
+Residence life staff strive to foster relationships and community among residents.
+We support students as they learn to balance their individual rights and needs with the responsibility of being part of the community and make our practices and policies as transparent and plainly reasonable as possible.

-If you are locked out of your room during business hours (M-F, 9 a.m. - 4 p.m.) or have lost your keys, please come to the housing operations office (located in the Dakin Student Life Center, 2nd floor) to sign out a back-up key.
-Outside of these hours, please call campus safety and security at 413.559.5424.
+Staff in the residence life office include the assistant director of housing operations, three residence life coordinators, the senior director, and the student engagement staff.
+If you are locked out of your room during business hours (Monday through Friday, 8:30 a.m. - 4:30 p.m.) or have lost your keys, please come to the second floor of Dakin Student Life Center, to sign out a back-up key.
+Outside of these hours, please call campus safety and wellbeing at 413.559.5424.